luciangreen/luciancicd/README.md

 ]
 ```

 * which contains the current main file in the repository and its possible main predicate names and arities (the number of arguments).
+If a repository contains no main files to test, enter `[]` in it.

 * Lucian CI/CD works with:
     * Prolog files